GaloisInc/crucible/crux-mir/example/README.md

 # lot of time passes and the test is still running
 ```

 That looks like we have a test that does not terminate!
 Should we constraint the size of `length` with `crucible_assume!`?
-That will not help here, because any value that is larger than `buffer.len()` will lead to the same branch, and `crux-mir` is smart enough to know this.
-And if you assume that `length` is smaller, you are not covering all cases.
+That will not help here, because any value that is larger than `buffer.len()` will lead to the same branch, and `crux-mir` is smart enough to know that.
+And if you assume that `length` is smaller than `LIMIT`, you are not covering all cases.
+We could also make `LIMIT` smaller, but 10 is already pretty small.

 Fortunately, we have an argument for loop unrolling!
 Add `--path-sat` to your `crux-mir` invocation.
-Then each time around the loop, `crux-mir` will check with the solver whether it should keep unrolling or no.
+Then each time around the loop, `crux-mir` will check with the solver whether it should keep unrolling or not.

 ```
 $ cargo crux-test --lib -- --path-sat